ironcore-dev/dpservice/docs/testing/automated_benchmark_test.md

 This script accepts several parameters, which are explained as follows.
 1. `--mode`.
 This option specifies which operation mode of dpservice needs to be tested.
 Select from 'offload', 'non-offload' and 'both'.
 It must be specified.

 2. `--stage`.
 This option specifies which testing stage needs to be used.
 Choose its value from 'dev' and 'cicd'.
 The stage of 'dev' is intended for carrying out tests during the development.
 If this option is set to 'dev', a docker image will be generated from the local repository of dpservice, and this image will be transferred to the hypervisors and executed.
-For example, a command like `./runtest.py --mode non-offloading --stage deploy -v` will achieve this purpose.
+For example, a command like `./runtest.py --mode non-offloading --stage dev -v` will achieve this purpose.
 Alternatively, if this option is set as 'cicd', the above described docker image generating process will not happen.
 Instead, a docker image specified by the option "--docker-image" will be used on hypervisors.
 This is a required option.

 3. `--docker-image`.
 This option specifies the container image to be deployed to hypervisors.
 It is optional but required for the 'cicd' stage.